Walter Benjamin: Friendships

 Starting in adolescence, in a trend of episodic behavior that was to remain true throughout his life, Benjamin was a maven within an important community during a critically important historical period: the left-intelligentsia of interwar Berlin and Paris.
 Acquaintance with Walter Benjamin was a connecting thread for a variety of major figures in metaphysics, philosophy, theology, the visual arts, theater, literature, radio, politics and various other domains.
 Benjamin happened to be present on the outskirts of many of the most important events within the intellectual ferment of the interwar-period in Weimar Germany and interpreted those events in his writing.

 He was in the crowd at the conference where Kurt Gödel first described the incompleteness theorem.
-He once took a class on the Ancient Mayans from Rainer Maria Rilke.
+He once took a class on the Maya civilization from Rainer Maria Rilke.
 He attended the same seminar as Heidegger at Freiburg in the summer of 1913 when both men were still university students: concepts first encountered there influenced their thought for the remainder of their careers.
-He was an early draft script reader, comrade, favorable critic and promoter as well as a frequent house-guest of the Berlin cabaret theater scene writer and director Bertolt Brecht.
+He was an early draft script reader, comrade, favorable critic and promoter as well as a frequent house-guest of writer and theater director Bertolt Brecht.
 Martin Buber took an interest in Benjamin, but Benjamin declined to contribute to Buber's journal because it was too esoteric.
 Nevertheless, Buber financed Benjamin's trip to Moscow and promoted his career in other ways.
-Buber commissioned Benjamin to write an article Moscow for his Die Kreatur, though Benjamin missed his deadline for the delivery of this piece by several years.
+Buber commissioned Benjamin to write an article for his Die Kreatur, though Benjamin missed his deadline for the delivery of this piece by several years.